 Best 4 Search Engines that Protect Your Privacy

 As we begin to live more and more of our personal and professional lives online, privacy concerns are growing proportionally.
-We know that there is a frightening amount of data about everything from our income bracket to our shopping habits collected, stored and sometimes sold to third parties.
+We know that there is a frightening amount of data about everything from our income bracket to our shopping habits collected, stored, and sometimes sold to third parties.
 Have you ever done a Google search about the game last night, and then your news feed is showing advertisements for team gear for whatever team scores you were looking for?
 That kind of data mining and storage of our personal habits online can build up to quite a lot of information about us.

-One positive step toward protecting your privacy online is to change search engines to one that does not save or sell your personal search history.
+One positive step toward protecting your privacy online is to change search engines to ones that does not save or sell your personal search history.
 There are quite a few options out there, and although combined they only make up a small percentage of the pie, this is likely to change as more and more internet users become concerned about how much their privacy is being invaded all for targeted marketing.
 If you are looking for a search engine that still provides great results, without targeted ads, consider:

 The exact number of DuckDuckGo users is unknown, and that is because they do not track them.
 Sounds hard to believe right?
 Their best guess, based on the number of searches each month, their total user pool is somewhere around 25 million.
 No data of your online searches are collected or stored.